Overview

 Philosophy

-Rambaldi presents fashion as a practice of inclusion and empathy, positioning kindness and community as explicit values in the brand’s own statements.
 The label frames its mission against mass production, prioritising people, ideas and the skilled labour of Italian artisan workshops.
 Upcycling is treated not only as an environmental choice, but as a narrative device: materials carry history, and the act of reworking becomes a way to claim continuity rather than discard it.

-The brand’s philosophy also rests on productive collision—conservation against subversion, past against present—using 1970s Italian cultural codes as a reference point to be questioned and remade through queer, transversal energy.
+The brand’s philosophy also rests on productive collision-conservation against subversion, past against present-using 1970s Italian cultural codes as a reference point to be questioned and remade through queer, transversal energy.
 Crochet assembled from antique elements is described as transforming domestic, “housewife” memory into a future-facing symbol of strength, aligning craft with politics and identity.
+In this framework, “Made in Italy” is not reduced to luxury shorthand; it is positioned as a cultural matrix that informs both meaning and method, with garments intended to carry emotional truth, social presence and a sense of belonging.
+Narrative and cultural reference operate here as structuring devices rather than decorative afterthoughts.

 Disclaimer